Anshika70/Forecasting-Tesla-s-Stock/README.md

 - `predict.py`: Script to generate predictions from the trained GRU model.

 ## Results
 After training the GRU model, the stock price predictions for Tesla are evaluated based on common metrics such as Mean Squared Error (MSE) and Root Mean Squared Error (RMSE).
-Here’s a sample output:

-- **Training Loss**: 0.XXX
-- **Validation Loss**: 0.XXX
-- **Mean Squared Error (MSE)**: 0.XXX

 ### Visualization
 The project includes visualizations comparing the predicted stock prices and actual stock prices over time:

 ![Stock Price Prediction vs Actual](./results/prediction_vs_actual.png)

-## Contributing
-Contributions are welcome!
-If you'd like to improve the model, fix bugs, or add new features, feel free to fork the repository and submit a pull request.
-Please ensure that your code adheres to the style and documentation guidelines.

-## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Acknowledgments
-- Thanks to Yahoo Finance for providing stock market data.
-- Special thanks to the developers of TensorFlow/Keras for their deep learning libraries.